denisrpriebe/Handshake/README.md

 Handshake is a Magento 2 module that is designed to make the Magento 2 module development experience easier and more elegant.
 It does this by replacing the default Magento 2 ORM system with Laravel's Eloquent Library.
 Any custom Magento 2 module you build using Handshake can use Laravel style Migrations, Seeders, Models, Sessions and more with corresponding commands.

+Handshake has been tested with Magento versions 2.1.5 - 2.1.8.

 ## Installation

 Before you install Handshake, make sure you have a working copy of Magento 2.
 Also make sure that Magento 2 is properly configured as Handshake will try and use Magento 2's database configuration to run your migrations, seeds, etc.